When Jesus returned to Capernaum after some days,

 and glorified God, saying, “We have never seen anything like this.”

-Today’s Gospel focuses on the faith of the four men who brought the paralytic to Jesus for healing.
+Friends, today’s Gospel focuses on the faith of the four men who brought the paralytic to Jesus for healing.
 How often the Bible compels us to meditate on the meaning of faith!
-We might say that the Scriptures rest upon faith, remain inspired at every turn by the spirit of faith.
+We might say that the Scriptures rest upon faith and remain inspired at every turn by the spirit of faith.

 Faith is an attitude of trust in the presence of God.
 Faith is openness to what God will reveal, do, and invite.
 It should be obvious that in dealing with the infinite, all-powerful person who is God, we are never in control.